Gwi7d31/DockerDoppler/README.md

 ## v0.0 Ideas

 - Go binary route with ftp://tgftp.nws.noaa.gov/SL.us008001/DF.of/DC.radar ???
-- Use Next.JS 15 w/ Typescript for browser interface
 - Use OpenLayers as base layer
 - Settings interface for monitoring downloading, settings, & maybe some kind of performance monitoring?